On World Mental Health Day, each October, your timelines will be flooded with social media postings and media stories about mental health.

-There are a number of 'Awareness days' throughout the year that give us all a reminder to stop, pause and evaluate our own mental health and overall wellbeing.
+There are a number of 'Awareness Days' throughout the year that gives us all a reminder to stop, pause and evaluate our own mental health and overall wellbeing.

 Taking time to invest in our wellbeing is so important.
 We are often busy and we can all say that we don’t have time but what we are actually saying is that we are not making this a priority and that we are prioritising other activities by giving them time and energy instead.